 Ideally the vaccine course is completed before the recipient becomes sexually active and is at risk of being exposed to HPV infection.
 However, those who are already infected with one or more types of HPV may still benefit from Gardasil 9 immunisation for the HPV types in the vaccine they have not been infected with.
 Immunisation will not make existing HPV infection worse.
 HPV vaccine is delivered to year 8 students through the school-based immunisation programme in most parts of NZ.
 It is funded, and may be delivered, from 9 years through primary healthcare providers.

 Males and females aged 27 years or older may still benefit from receiving a course of three Gardasil 9 vaccine doses.
-Individuals starting Gardasil 9 aged 27 years or older will need to purchase the vaccine doses through their family doctor or Family Planning Clinic.
+Individuals starting Gardasil 9 aged 27 years or older will need to purchase the vaccine doses from their primary healthcare vaccine provider.

-Individuals who have completed a course of Gardasil (HPV4) and would like to broaden their protection against the additional five HPV serotypes in Gardasil 9 (HPV9) need to receive a full age appropriate course of Gardasil 9.
+Individuals who have completed a course of Gardasil (HPV4) and would like to broaden their protection against the additional five HPV serotypes in Gardasil 9 (HPV9) need to receive a full age-appropriate course of Gardasil 9.
 Individuals who were previously fully vaccinated with funded Gardasil are not eligible to receive funded Gardasil 9.
-Non-funded Gardasil 9 doses need to be prescribed by a doctor and purchased from Healthcare Logistics.
+This will need to be self-funded.

 Not HIV-positive, or post-solid organ or stem cell transplantation